Introduction to Info Source

 Institutional Functions, Programs and Activities

-Engineering and Operations
+Engineering

-In conjunction with the Owners Engineer, (Parsons) and Michigan Department of Transportation (MDOT), the team works in an integrated project team to review and approve designs, onsite and offsite construction for compliance with the Project Agreement and Technical Requirements in particular.
+In conjunction with the Owner’s Engineer, (Parsons) and Michigan Department of Transportation (MDOT), the team works in an integrated project team to review and approve designs, onsite and offsite construction for compliance with the Project Agreement and Technical Requirements in particular.

 The team is focused on compliance with design and construction requirements, meeting safety, quality, schedule, and cost objectives.

-In advance of construction of the project components through a public-private partnership, the Engineering and Operations team delivered Early Works at the Canadian Port of Entry and US Advance Works including utility relocation, demolition and environmental remediation.
+In advance of construction of the project components through a public-private partnership, the Engineering team delivered Early Works at the Canadian Port of Entry and US Advance Works including utility relocation, demolition and environmental remediation.

 Description: Includes records related to the design and implementation of the Gordie Howe International Bridge and the infrastructure associated with it.
 Includes records detailing environmental observation, planning, testing, monitoring, mitigation, and actions.
 Includes records detailing communications between involved parties (government and private).
 Includes conceptual and detailed designs and design documents (foundation reports, wind engineering studies, specifications) for the bridge and the infrastructure associated with it.
 Includes final signed and sealed construction drawings, construction documents (method statements, inspection and test plans, material approval reports, review submittals, records and mandatory reports) as well as work schedules.
 Includes progress reports, inspection and test reports, and quality documentation related to on-site activities.
 Includes support documents for contracts with third parties.
 Includes the management of contracts.
 Includes financial records, including payment records and invoices.
 Includes records detailing utility relocation plans and agreements regarding utilities.
 Records related to the design, build, finance, operation and maintenance of the Gordie Howe International Bridge project.
 Includes standards and specifications and spatial information.
 Includes records related to security, safety, traffic analysis, traffic management, and intelligent transportation systems.
 Includes records related to landscape architecture and urban design, tolling, railways, non-motorized vehicles, buildings, pavement markings, drainage, roadways, visual quality and lighting.